alankemsley/Train-Scheduler/README.md

 # MBTA Train Scheduler
-## A web application for updating train information for the Boston MBTA T.
+## A web application for updating train information for the Boston T.

 This is a sample project, and is not associated with the MBTA.